abdelqader-alomari/data-structures-and-algorithms-java/linkedList/README.md

 ## Challenge

-Create a node class to Create a Linked List and use the methods to add the nodes (insert()), check of a value is in that list (includes()) and print the list content as a String. (toString()) Any exceptions or errors that come from your code should be semantic. and make a test for every possible cases of linked list.
+Create a node class to Create a Linked List and use the methods to add the nodes (insert()), check of a value is in that list (includes()) and print the list content as a String and use append to add at the last, insertBefore to insert an added value before selected value,insertAfter to insert an added value after selected value (toString()) Any exceptions or errors that come from your code should be semantic. and make a test for every possible cases of linked list.

 ## Approach & Efficiency